The Dependence of Global Society on Money

 Love.

-Then humanity will be free again—and money will once again be a tool.
+Then, humanity will be free again - and money will once more be a tool.

-And the Earth will breathe a sigh of relief.
+And the Earth will finally breathe a sigh of relief.